2023-09-20 22:13:17

 Although she now resides in Albuquerque, New Mexico, López has reconnected with her childhood roots, serving as artistic adviser at Opera Idaho.
 And while performing occupies the bulk of her time, López also has rekindled her interest in music education through an adjunct faculty position at Boise State.

 “The one thing my mom and my dad always taught their kids was to work hard for what we wanted,” says López, who has been named one of opera’s “25 Rising Stars” by Opera News.
-“They wanted a better and easier life for us, and stressed that if we set our goals high and worked hard, we could achieve our dreams.
+“They wanted a better and easier life for us, and stressed that if we set our goals high and worked hard, we might achieve our dreams.
 They were right.”

 Even all these years later, it’s difficult to put into words.
 At the time, I was a sophomore at UNLV and working toward my music education degree — the plan was to become a music teacher, because I was a new mom and felt it was the most practical thing to do.
 But when I saw that production of Bohemian at the Judy Bayley Theatre, I fell in love.
 It was a truly transformative experience seeing my friends up onstage using their voices — basically their entire beings — to tell these stories.
 I was so fascinated by the way their voices projected over the orchestra.